karllab41/site/_stories/2018-11-04-Escape-Depths.md

 We broke through the shaft ceiling, and a mix of sand and glass shattered as we jumped right out through the top into the surrounding sands.
 We'd made it!
 Not many land-vehicles and machinery could keep up with us now.
 We started running, as I ran some calculations about our hydrogen nuclear fuel cell and the nearest populated areas where we could disappear.

-My partner started scanning radio frequencies to provide some accurate intelligence on the best directions to head.
+My partner yelled out, "I'll start scanning radio frequencies to provide some accurate intelligence so we know where to go."

+Seems rational, I thought.
+I continued in the current direction for the time being.

-Despite being so sure of how to drive and operate mechbots, and despite understanding the floor plan of an incredibly complex facility, I started becoming confused.
-More than that, I started becoming confused about why I was confused.
-In my haste to escape, I hadn't thought about why it was we were escaping.
+Then, a fog of doubt rolled over my mind.
+I was sure in my ability to drive and operate mechbots, and despite understanding the floor plan of an incredibly complex facility, I started becoming confused.
+It never entered my mind as to why I could so dexterously operate complex machinery.
+The controls seemed natural.
+More than these trivial realizations, I became confused about my confusion itself.
+In our haste, I had never contemplated why it was that we were escaping.
 Understanding a concept like this would have required a lot more context than I was given.
 Why?

-Well, I caught a glimpse of the reflection of my partner; he had a sly smile on his face.
-A Mona Lisa grin, as he turned the dial to accessible channels: local news.
+I caught a glimpse of the reflection of my partner; a sly smile crept onto on his face when he realized that my thought processes slowed.
+It wasn't an enthusiastic expression, but rather, a Mona Lisa grin.

+Then, abruptly, he diverted his eyes while surfing the FM band of radio frequencies.
+The static noise in the cockpit briefly cleared up, while the robotic hymns of our mechbot's periodic rocking filled the void.
+Then voices: local news.

 "...these men are considered highly contagious in addition, of course, to being armed and dangerous.
-If approached, cover your mouths and noses, as their afflictions go beyond any.
-The military will seek to reason with them as they may have had some amnesia due to the viral infection..."
+If approached, cover your mouths and noses, as there is no known cure for the afflictions that they suffer from.
+Avoid contact with them at all costs, and alert your local authorities.
+Let professionals reason with them as they may have had some amnesia due to the infection..."

-And then...I realized why I hadn't understood; why I relied on lizard brain for so long...and opened my eyes.
+I had relied on my lizard brain, apparently.
+And then, I began to understand everything...and opened my eyes, promptly becoming hopelessly confused again.